 Can a Business Owner Take Some Time Out?

-Besides the impact of reduced performance, this can also negatively impact your private life, family, and relationships.
+Reduced performance can also negatively impact one’s private life, family, and relationships.

 As an experienced, professional company, we understand that a hard reset will benefit your long-term wellness.
 But what is a hard reset, and what is the benefit for business owners?

-It’s simple − as simple as pressing the reset button to start on a brand-new page.
+It’s as simple as pressing the reset button to start on a brand-new page.
 The benefit is allowing you to step back from the chaos.
-More so, it’s about re-evaluating your life and the direction it is taking, then starting afresh with a new perspective and tools to ensure you have a better work balance.
+More so, it’s about re-evaluating your life and its direction, then starting afresh with a new perspective and tools to ensure a better work balance.

-Remember, in most cases, entrepreneurs start a venture with the goal of becoming independent.
-Working as a slave and feeling broken is not independence.
+Remember, in most cases, entrepreneurs start a venture to become independent.
+Working as an enslaved person and feeling broken is not independence.
 Moreover, for some, a vacation is not enough.
 They need a hard reset.

-Founders of startups can reap great success if they upscale this business idea.
-Upscaling is accompanied by some mental, emotional, and physical stress; however, this should not negatively affect your well-being.
+Startup founders can reap extraordinary success if they enhance their business ideas.
+Upscaling is accompanied by mental, emotional, and physical stress, but this should not negatively affect their well-being.

 Otherwise, it would be counterproductive and lead to severe problems such as health issues and mental illnesses.
 It is vital that you not toy with your well-being.

-There are solutions to help you ease the pressure.
-Taking a sabbatical is one way of resetting your life: this is much more effective than a vacation.
+There are solutions to help ease the pressure.
+Taking a sabbatical is one way of resetting your life, and it is much more effective than a vacation.

 What does a startup sabbatical look like?